Forest Chapel

-Forest Chapel stands in an isolated position in the civil parish of Macclesfield Forest and Wildboarclough in Cheshire, England, within the Peak District National Park 4.5 mi from Macclesfield.
+Forest Chapel, officially the Church of St Stephen, stands in an isolated position in the civil parish of Macclesfield Forest and Wildboarclough in Cheshire, England, within the Peak District National Park 4.5 mi from Macclesfield.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.
 It is an Anglican church in the diocese of Chester, the archdeaconry of Macclesfield and the deanery of Macclesfield.
 Its benefice is combined with those of Jenkin Chapel, Saltersford and Holy Trinity, Rainow.

 History

 The original chapel was built in 1673.
-In about 1720 Francis Gastrell, Bishop of Chester noted that it was not consecrated.
+In about 1720 Francis Gastrell, Bishop of Chester, noted that it was not consecrated.
 The chapel was almost entirely rebuilt in 1834.
+Originally a chapel of ease for St Peter's Church, Prestbury, it became the district church for the chapelry of Macclesfield Forest and Wildboarclough in 1906, but in 1973 the latter was combined with St Michael's Church, Wincle, and Macclesfield Forest merged with the ecclesiastical parish of Rainow.

 Architecture

 Exterior

 It is built in sandstone with a Kerridge stone-slate roof.
 The nave and chancel are in one range of five bays.
 On the south wall is a porch.
 At the west end is a tower with a saddleback roof and there are louvres in the bell-openings.
 The tower contains one bell.